Uturuncu: Composition and magma genesis

 Uturuncu has erupted dacite (as well as andesite in the form of inclusions within the dacite).
 Rocks are vesicular or porphyritic (Note: Rocks containing numerous crystals embedded in more fine-grained rock.) and contain phenocrysts (Note: Large crystals embedded into volcanic rocks.) of biotite, clinopyroxene, hornblende, ilmenite, magnetite, orthopyroxene, plagioclase, and quartz, along with apatite, monazite, and zircon within a rhyolite groundmass, (Note: Fine-grained rock that surrounds phenocrysts.) and define a potassium-rich calc-alkaline suite.
-Xenoliths (Note: Rock fragments entrained in ascending magma from surrounding rocks.) consisting of gneiss, igneous rocks, and norites have also been found; the first two appear to be derived from country rocks while the third is a by-product of the magma generation process.
+Xenoliths (Note: Rock fragments entrained in ascending magma from surrounding rocks.) consisting of gneiss, igneous rocks, and norites have also been found; the first two appear to be derived from country rocks while the third (possibly also the first) is a by-product of the magma generation process.
 Additionally, the occurrence of cumulates, gabbros, hornfels, limestones, and sandstones as xenolithic phases has been reported.

 Mixing processes involving hotter or more mafic magmas played a role in the genesis of Uturuncu rocks, as did fractional crystallization (Note: Changes in magma composition caused by crystals settling out under their weight.) processes and contamination with crustal rocks.
 The origin of these magmas appears to relate to the Altiplano–Puna magmatic body, which generates melts through differentiation of basaltic magmas first to andesites and then to dacites before being transferred to the shallow crust below Uturuncu from where it was then erupted through buoyancy-dependent processes.
 Magma composition has been stable over the history of the volcano.